The one with tally marks. Lots and lots of tally marks.

-- Also, when River realizes that she and the Doctor just shared his first kiss with her.
-Thus it's supposedly her last with him.
+- When River realizes that she and the Doctor just shared his first kiss with her.
+Thus, it's supposedly her last with him.

-- Orphanage of Fear: Well, it might be if there were any actual kids.
+- Orphanage of Fear: It might be if there were any kids.
 As it stands there's one little girl, one poor guy whose brain has been wiped so often he doesn't know what the year is (or what accent he's supposed to have) and a small horde of malevolent aliens.